-Troubleshooting for Host and Proxy Connectivity Verification Failures
+What Are the Troubleshooting Methods for Host and Proxy Connectivity Verification Failures

-Host connectivity verification failures can be handled based on the host type:
+Host connectivity verification failures can be handled by the following host types:

 Linux Hosts